 We protect rare and endangered species in several voluntary protected areas.
 Voluntary protected areas are sites with very high, and sometimes unique, biodiversity values.
 Through this voluntary initiative we preserve and manage biodiversity, but we also enhance recreation values and inform the public about the values in the different locations.
 In our protected areas we have species like the fairy slipper, moonwort, the lady's slipper and witches cauldron.
-We have four areas in northern Sweden located along the Lule River and one area located along the river Dalälven.
+We have four areas in northern Sweden located along the Lule River.
+We also have one protected area located along the river Dalälven called "Kungsådran"

-Our newest protected area, "Kungsådran Älvkarleby", was inaugurated in June 2018.
+Älvkarleby.
 The area was chosen by Vattenfall because of its unique combination of calcareous soil that gives rise to a rich flora, older trees, and its location near the river Dalälven.
 The path crossing the area has interpretive signs about the special flora that is found in the area.